Scripts for terminating an employee professionally

 If they begin displaying violent behavior…

 I understand this is a difficult time, but violence is unacceptable, and you must stop immediately.
-I will contact a member of security to sit in on the rest of this meeting with us, take you to gather your remaining items, and escort you to your vehicle to keep everyone safe.
+I will contact security.
+They will sit in on the rest of our meeting.
+They will also take you to gather your items and escort you to your vehicle.
+This will keep everyone safe.

 If they ask about another employee…